-Emily T. Acosta, an associate at Levy Konigsberg, LLP (“LK”), has spent her entire career handling serious personal injury and wrongful death cases, largely related to defective and dangerous products.
-At LK, the majority of her clients are cosmetic talcum powder users, who were not warned of the risk that these products could contain asbestos, and, as a result, have developed cancer, primarily mesothelioma and ovarian cancer.
+Emily T. Acosta, an associate at Levy Konigsberg, LLP (“LK”), has spent her entire career handling serious personal injury and wrongful death cases.
+Emily has recovered tens of millions for clients that have been hurt by dangerous drugs, medical devices, and consumer products.
 At LK, she fights to vindicate these victims and their loved ones, to tell their stories, and to end corporate cultures that place profits over consumer safety.

 Early in her career, Emily worked at a premier personal injury firm, representing injured union workers and tradespeople, and as an extern at a legal non-profit, advocating on behalf of special needs children.
 She also clerked for the Honorable Drella Savage in the Law Division of the Circuit Court of Cook County in Chicago, giving her important behind-the-scenes insight into the judicial process.

 Following graduation, she joined a large national law firm, where she immediately began conducting depositions and authoring critical briefs.
 Years later, she joined a highly regarded boutique law firm, where she continued to play a significant role in preparing serious injury cases for trial.
 Throughout her career, Emily has handled hundreds of catastrophic personal injury and wrongful death cases and taken depositions in nearly every state in the United States.
 She is admitted to practice in state courts in Georgia, Illinois, and Missouri as well as many federal courts across the country.